 Class A Motorhomes the Most Luxurious RVs

 So you’re looking at an recreational vehicle and trying to decide if you want a Class A or Class C, gas or diesel?
 What kind of traveling are you going to be doing?
 Is this a one-time purchase or will you be stepping up to a larger motorhome in the future?
-This article is full of helpful information about Class A Motorhomes.
+Read on to learn more about our Class A Motorhome Comparison Guide.

 To start, what is a Class A motorhome?
 It looks similar to a bus and they have a large windshield that wraps around the front of the motorhome for better visibility.
 They also sit above the street level and come in sizes that range from 26 feet to 45 feet.
 Their weight is between 20,000 – 50,000 pounds and the chassis is constructed on semi-custom or custom chassis.

 Class A motorhomes are great for folks who want to travel for long distances and have room to roam about while traveling.
 Theses motorhomes can come in gas or diesel but the more luxurious ones usually are diesel for extra towing ability for that extra car to take with you while traveling.
 Generally speaking, Class A motorhomes handle better compared to most Class C motorhomes.

 There is every luxury imaginable in these motorhomes.
 Some have granite countertops and heated marble flooring as well as leather furniture.
 Full bathrooms, large residential type refrigerator, and even washer and dryer are what make up a Class A. Many have automatic slide outs to add more room and central vacuums for added comfort.
 You can also equip your motorhome with solar panels, satellite TV, internet and surround sound.